TikhonJelvis/RL-book/chapter5/chapter5.md

 ### Finite-Horizon Approximate Value Iteration

 Now that we've understood and coded finite-horizon Approximate Policy Evaluation (to solve the finite-horizon Prediction problem), we can extend the same concepts to finite-horizon Approximate Value Iteration (to solve the finite-horizon Control problem).
 The code below in `back_opt_vf_and_policy` is almost the same as the code above in `backward_evaluate`, except that instead of a `MarkovRewardProcess`, here we have a `MarkovDecisionProcess`.
-For each non-terminal time step, we maximize the $Q$-value function (over all actions $a$) for each non-terminal state $s$. `back_opt_vf_and_policy` returns an Iterator over pairs of `FunctionApprox` and `Policy` objects (representing the Optimal Value Function and the Optimal Policy respectively), from time step 0 to the horizon time step.
+For each non-terminal time step, we maximize the $Q$-Value function (over all actions $a$) for each non-terminal state $s$. `back_opt_vf_and_policy` returns an Iterator over pairs of `ValueFunctionApprox` and `DeterministicPolicy` objects (representing the Optimal Value Function and the Optimal Policy respectively), from time step 0 to the horizon time step.

 ```python
 from rl.distribution import Constant